A Quick Step-by-Step Guide to Building a Landing Page

 - Tracking – edit tracking elements such as SEO, Facebook and analytics.

 It’s easy to overlook that last section called “Tracking” (possibly could be better named) but the SEO and Facebook tabs in particular are well worth taking the time to complete.
-The Facebook tab allows you to add special code which controls how your page is displayed when someone likes or shares it on Facebook.
+The Facebook tab allows you to add special code (known as Open Graph) which controls how your page is displayed when someone likes or shares it on Facebook.
 You can also upload an image which Facebook will use as a thumbnail.
 If you don’t do this before Facebook crawls your page it can be difficult to get them to re-crawl the page and show the new data…from my experience anyway.

 Step 4 – Set Up Your Forms and Integrations